 You have the right to ask any organisation that processes your personal data for a copy of the information they hold about you.
-This in known as a ‘subject access request’ under the Data Protection Act.
+This is known as a ‘subject access request’.
 Use this letter to make a request.

 You have a right to request any recorded information held by a public authority.
 This is known as a ‘Freedom of Information request’.
 Some information may not be given to you because it is ‘exempt’, for example because it would unfairly reveal personal details about somebody else.
 Use this letter to make a Freedom of Information request.